 On 4 October 2022, the World Federation for Animals (WFA) hosted an online conversation to explore what policymaking can do for animals worldwide.
 Speakers elaborated on their experience leading successful policy reforms to protect animals at the municipal, national, regional, and international levels.
 The event was an opportunity for policymakers and members of the animal protection movement to learn from good practices and ways to overcome structural challenges.
 These are some of the key messages from the speakers:

 Increasing coordination & learning between policymakers

-Increasing coordination & learning between policymakers across world regions that advocate for improvements in animal welfare was identified as beneficial and WFA well-placed to facilitate this.
+Participants emphasised the need for increased coordination and learning between policymakers across the world and the important role that WFA can play to facilitate this.
 The topic of live animal exports in the policy agendas of both the EU and Colombia was an example of where joint work could benefit progress.